IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ``curl -X PUT -d 'true' http://localhost:8080/api/admin/settings/:DisableRootDataverseTheme``

-Please note: If your installation is already up and running on production, before disabling your root dataverse theme, consider that child dataverses have the ability to inherit themes.
-You should manually revert the root dataverse theme to default values before disabling, or continue to allow the root dataverse theme to be inherited.
+Please note: Disabling the display of the root dataverse theme also disables your ability to edit it.
+Remember that dataverse owners can set their dataverses to "inherit theme" from the root.
+Those dataverses will continue to inherit the root dataverse theme (even though it no longer displays on the root).
+If you would like to edit the root dataverse theme in the future, you will have to re-enable it first.

 Custom Footer
 +++++++++++++